“Come, Let Us Reason Together”: Trade Unions at Rowntree & Co. in the 1920s Part 4: Irene Pickup

 Seebohm had published his influential work, Poverty: a study of town life, in 1901 with one of its key assertions being that a leading cause of poverty was workers receiving pay that was insufficient for a decent standard of living.[13]
 He continued with his sociological research outside of his work in the Rowntree company, which was funded mainly through the Joseph Rowntree Charitable Trust (JRCT),[14] but also occasionally by both the Joseph Rowntree Social Services Trust (now the Joseph Rowntree Reform Trust) and the Joseph Rowntree Village Trust (now the Joseph Rowntree Foundation).
 There was overlap between these two roles in what Seebohm was advocating – the company becoming the practical expression of his theory, with an added element of having to protect his reputation; how could he argue nationally for better wages and working conditions if this wasn’t being attempted at the Cocoa Works?
 There was also an overlap in the people he employed which blurred the distinction between Charitable Trust funded research and company employees with several people moving between them.

-There were two people who were key to Seebohm’s dealing with trade unions in the 1920s:
+Two people who were key to Seebohm’s dealing with trade unions in the 1920s:

 • In 1919, he brought the Australian sociologist, Clarence Northcott to work with him at Rowntree’s.
 Northcott was a Methodist and had similar views regarding industrial democracy and that co-operation would produce an ethical society.[15]
 He was given the role of Labour Manager in 1924 – and took over the day-to-day work that Seebohm had been doing as Labour Director once he became Company Chairman.[16]